api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 for each of these fields.

 - `CHAIN_PROVIDER_URL`: A blockchain provider url from a provider such as [Infura](https://www.infura.io/).
 Use a url for the Sepolia test network.
-If you need one see the page [Create an Infura key](/guides/airnode/infura-key/).

 - `AIRNODE_WALLET_MNEMONIC`: Provide the seed phrase (mnemonic) to a new digital wallet.
 The wallet does not need to be funded.
 Use the Admin CLI command